jambleaz/HirschmannGroupBYU/Notes/MeetingsWithHirschmann.md

  * Idea behind cost/benefit tradeoff using compact finite differences
  * Review of proving stability for a scheme using simple wave equation
  * Pseudo-proof of stability for the basic CFDA scheme

+## 5/14/2024
+Today, we worked on trying to figure out how to implement the boundary conditions in the Numex code for a while, which is surprisingly different for a system of first-order equations than for a single second-order equation.
+We were finally able to figure out how to include Dirichlet, Neumann, and periodic boundary conditions in the code, and we suspect that the original implemented boundary conditions were Sommerfeld conditions.

+We discussed our Mathematica module that takes as an input a discretized scheme and outputs the function after a Fourier transform to see if it is a stable scheme (related to dispersion), and we also discussed a function we have to compute the entries of the $C_{ij}$ matrix for the tridiagonal matrix CFDA scheme.
+If the eigenvalues of this matrix are all positive (the matrix is positive definite), then the scheme is stable, so this code is helpful.
+We are going to start looking at doing the same thing for the pentadiagonal matrix.

+Items worked on today:
+ * Coding boundary conditions
+ * Mathematica Fourier analysis module
+ * Find entries for the $C_{ij}$ matrix for the CFDA scheme